anton-filimonov/Paginator/README.md

 ## Usage

-To use paginator you first need to configure it like this:
+To use paginator you first need to configure it like this (this looks pretty long but it really depends on the server you work with):
 ```Objective-C
 // Create paging provider
 AFPageNumberAndSizePagingParametersProvider *pagingProvider = [[AFPageNumberAndSizePagingParametersProvider alloc] initWithStartIndex:1];